Colorado fire evacuees aided by good road access, daylight

-DENVER (AP) — A late-season wildfire pushed by hurricane-force winds tore through two densely populated Denver suburbs and seemed destined to leave a trail of deaths.
-Yet, only two people are unaccounted for out of some 35,000 forced from their homes.
+A late-season wildfire pushed by hurricane-force winds tore through two densely populated Denver suburbs and seemed destined to leave a trail of deaths.
+Yet, only two people were unaccounted for out of some 35,000 forced from their homes.

 It’s a remarkably low number of possible casualties, according to disaster experts and authorities, all the more so because a public alert system did not reach everyone and the wintertime blaze caught many people off-guard.